ElderTrump/ElderTrump.github.io/_pages/about.md

 ## News ##
 <ul>
   <li><font size=2>*Oct.
 10, 2024, our manuscript 'Overcoming the Curse of Dimensionality in Reinforcement Learning Through Approximate Factorization' has been submitted.</font> </li>
+  <li><font size=2>*May.
+10, 2024, our manuscript 'Sample-Efficient Model-Based Reinforcement Learning Leveraging Transition Predictions' has been submitted.</font> </li>
   <li><font size=2>*Jan.
 1, 2024, our work 'Self-Improving Online Storage Control for Stable Wind Power Commitment' has been accepted by <b>IEEE Transactions on Smart Grid</b>.</font> </li>
 <li><font size=2>*Aug.
 27, 2023, I begin the exciting visit to the <a href="https://www.cms.caltech.edu/" target="_blank">Computing + Mathematical Sciences (CMS) Department</a>, Caltech, for six months, where I work with Prof. <a href="https://adamwierman.com/" target="_blank">Adam Wierman</a> and a lot of interesting people!</font> </li>
 <li><font size=2>*Apr.
 7, 2023, our work 'Sample-Adaptive Robust Economic Dispatch with Statistical Guarantees' has been accepted by <b>IEEE Transactions on Power Systems</b>.</font> </li>